 Japan is well known for its onsen (natural hot springs), but did you know you can experience the benefits without even getting your feet wet?

-Located in Kagoshima Prefecture on the southern island of Kyūshū, the Ibusuki Sand Baths (also known as the Ibusuki Sunamushi Kaikan Saraku or Natural Sand Bath Center), provides an interesting way to enjoy the benefits of the heat and minerals associated with a long hot soak.
+Located in Kagoshima Prefecture on the southern island of Kyūshū, the Yamakawa Sunamushi Onsen or Yamakawa Sand Baths (also known as Yamagawa Sunamushi Onsen or Fushimesunamushi Hot Spring), provides an interesting way to enjoy the benefits of the heat and minerals associated with a long hot soak.

 The onsen water bubbling beneath the coastline (thanks to nearby volcanoes) naturally heats the beach sand above, making way for a most unique bathing experience.

 Entry to the sand baths costs ¥820 (¥460 for kids up to elementary school age) which includes a towel and yukata (robe) rental.
 Head to the sex-segregated change rooms to change into your yukata.
 Remember to put the left side over the right.
 The first time we came to Japan, we visited a hot springs resort with our homestay family and I emerged ready for the baths with my yukata tied the opposite way, unaware that it made any difference.
 My homestay brother looked as if he had just seen a ghost – and rightly so.
 This is how the Japanese dress their dead.
 So avoid frightening people and wear yours the correct way!

 Then bring your towel and camera, and head down to the beach.
 Once called over to a pit, you'll be instructed to lay down in it and on how to place the towel to cover your head.
 The towel acts to protect your head and neck from the heat as well as your mouth from the sand.
 At this point, you'll also want to be making sure that the yukata is covering you as best as possible to avoid getting burnt in any sensitive areas.